 Mars has about one-third the gravity of Earth.
 A rock dropped on Mars would fall more slowly than a rock falls on Earth.
 A person who weighs 100 pounds on Earth would only weigh about 37 pounds on Mars because of the reduced gravity.

 Mars’ atmosphere is much thinner than Earth’s.
 The atmosphere of Mars contains more than 95 percent carbon dioxide and much less than 1 percent oxygen.

 NASA has used both spacecraft and robots to learn more about Mars.
 In 1965, Mariner 4 flew past Mars and became the first NASA spacecraft to take close-up images of another planet.
 In 1976, Viking 1 and Viking 2 were the first NASA spacecraft to land on Mars.
 Both spacecraft took images and collected science data on the Martian surface.

-Since then, several spacecraft have flown near or landed on Mars.
+Since then, several spacecraft have orbited or landed on Mars.
 Scientists are particularly interested in searching for clues of water on Mars.
 Living things need water to survive.
 So, finding evidence that water exists or used to exist on Mars would mean that there could be or could have been life on the planet.

 How Is NASA Exploring Mars Today?

 Today, three NASA spacecraft are orbiting Mars.
 The spacecraft are using scientific tools to collect information about things like climate, topography and the kinds of minerals on Mars.
 They are taking pictures and continuing to search for water.

 Two rovers, Opportunity and Curiosity, are working on the surface of Mars.
 They are taking pictures and studying the planet's soil and rocks.
 Rovers are robots that drive around.
 They send the pictures and data back to Earth.
 NASA uses the images and information gathered by the spacecraft and rovers to learn more about Mars.